AI6-Bangalore-Chapter/2018-cycle-2/Sessions/Session 1/session details.md

 [An interesting playlist by 3Blue1Brown - Linear algebra tutorial](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) - Linear algebra will be required for future sessions.

-The recording of the session can be accessed [here] (https://www.youtube.com/watch?v=O-3PNcnpaPM).
+The recording of the session can be accessed [here](https://www.youtube.com/watch?v=O-3PNcnpaPM).